 - 20% of qualified REIT (real estate investment trust) dividends, publicly traded partnership income, and cooperative dividends

-Apply statutory tax rates to ordinary income to determine tax liability.
+Apply individual tax rates to ordinary income to determine tax liability.

-- Click here for 2018 Tax Rate Tables for each of the four filing categories (source: Joint Committee on Taxation)
+- Click here for 2018 Tax Rate Tables for each of the five filing categories (source: Joint Committee on Taxation)

 Tax Liability may be decreased by tax credits: Unlike “deductions,” which reduce the amount of income that is subject to tax, tax “credits” reduce the amount of taxes owed.

 - There are two types of credits — nonrefundable and refundable.